Proposed National Policy Statement for Highly Productive Land

 The Ministry for the Environment (MfE) and MPI are reviewing the proposed NPS-HPL based on the public submissions.
 They will also provide feedback and recommendations to ministers.

 The work to further develop the policy was affected by the government's need to focus on the response to COVID-19 and ongoing recovery.
-Officials now expect to provide final advice to Cabinet in the first half of 2021.
-If approved by Cabinet, the NPS-HPL will likely take effect soon after.
+Final decisions on the proposed NPS-HPL will be made by ministers and Cabinet in the second half of 2021.
+If approved by Cabinet, the proposal would likely take effect in the second half of 2021.

 Background to the consultation